prajwal000/Movie-Player/README.md

 # Getting Started with Create React App
-ihave shahre the .env file so just you need to clone the project
+i have shared the .env file so just you need to clone the project
 ## Available Scripts

 In the project directory, you can run: